zigasancin/wordpress-optimization-toolbox/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.3.3 =
+* <strong>[Improvement]</strong> Toolbar style adjusted to align with WordPress standard for better consistency and user experience
+* to change the cache path for the Polylang-Pro plugin
+* <strong>[Improvement]</strong> Modified the toolbar menu of WP Fastest Cache plugin to improve usability and navigation
+* <strong>[FEATURE]</strong> Added a filter that allows users to easily remove the WP Fastest Cache menu from the admin toolbar [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-link-on-the-toolbar/#wpft-method-1-using-filter">Details</a>]

 = 1.3.2 =
 * <strong>[Improvement]</strong> Added a new action to handle the addition of keyword items in the Preload Wizard